Gzh0821/pvzg_site/src/en/instructions/PvZinfo.md

 comment: false
 ---
 > [!important]
-> This website, Game and related content are not endorsed by or affiliated with EA.。
+> This website, Game and related content are not endorsed by or affiliated with EA.

 ## Plants vs. Zombies Original Version Information